turingschool/front-end-curriculum/lessons/module-2/intro-xhr-ajax-fetch.md

 Next let's initialize the request using the [`open()`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/open) method.

-We will hit this funny but super innapropriate [Chuck Norris API](http://www.icndb.com/api/).
+We will hit this [trivia API](https://opentdb.com/api_config.php).
 We'll need to use the `GET` method, define our endpoint, and provide a 3rd argument of `TRUE` which tells the request to be asynchronous:

 ```
-xhttp.open("GET", "https://api.icndb.com/jokes/476", true);
+xhttp.open("GET", "https://opentdb.com/api.php?amount=10&category=27&type=multiple", true);
 ```

 Now let's send the request: